 A common pattern, for example, is to send a nightly report to customers.
 Imagine you have 1M customers.
 Generating this report might access your database, make use of 3-4 different APIs, and then finish by sending an email using SendGrid, Mailgun, and Mandrill.
 If each customer took 10 seconds to process, serial execution would take 115 days to send this report.
 Obviously, not something that can be done without some element of scaling.
 Enter IronWorker.

-One approach to addressing this need for throughput is have a single “master” task in your worker system that orchestrates the amount of work to perform and then kicks off a number of “slave” workers that each take a slice of the work.
+One approach to addressing this need for throughput is to have a single “master” task in your worker system that orchestrates the amount of work to perform and then kicks off a number of “slave” workers that each take a slice of the work.
 By taking advantage of concurrent running processes on a large scale, you can bring the runtime down from hours to minutes.
 Here’s a blog post on the base approach as well another blog post with more details on using Iron.io with SendGrid to do some powerful things around sending emails.

 8. Replace CRON with a More Reliable Cloud Scheduler

 Another popular use for IronWorker is to use it to schedule tasks in your worker system, whether it’s a one-time task or something that needs to run on a continual basis.
 The traditional way of handling scheduled jobs has been to use CRON.
 This approach, however, doesn’t translate well to cloud applications.
-CRON jobs running on a lone server (virtual or not) is difficult to maintain and can represent a single point of failure.
+CRON jobs running on a lone server (virtual or not) are difficult to maintain and can represent a single point of failure.